nosqlbench/nosqlbench-docs/site/content/workloads_101/11_named_scenarios.md

 1. Workload files in the current directory `*.yaml` are considered.
 2. Workload files under in the relative path `activities/` with name `*.yaml` are considered.
-3. The same rules are used when looking in the bundled nosqlbench, so built-ins come along for the ride.
+3. The same rules are used when looking in the bundled NoSQLBench, so built-ins come along for the ride.
 4. Any workload file that contains a `scenarios:` tag is included, but all others are ignored.